 Preparing and filing your tax return.
-Go to IRS.gov and click on the Filing tab to see your options.
+Visit the IRS website at IRS.gov/employmentefile for more information on filing your employment tax returns electronically.

 Getting answers to your tax law questions.
-On IRS.gov, get answers to your tax questions anytime, any-where.
+On IRS.gov, get answers to your tax questions anytime, anywhere.

-- Go to www.irs.gov/Help-&-Resources for a variety of tools that will help you with your taxes. - Additionally, you may be able to access tax law information in your electronic filing software.
+- Go to IRS.gov/help or IRS.gov/letushelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - You may also be able to access tax law information in your electronic filing software.

-Tax forms and publications.
-You can download or print some of the forms and publications you may need on www.irs.gov/formspubs.
-Otherwise, you can go to www.irs.gov/orderforms to place an order and have forms mailed to you.
-You should receive your order within 10 business days.
+Getting tax forms and publications.
+Go to IRS.gov/forms to view, download, or print most of the forms and publications you may need.
+You can also download and view popular tax publications and instructions (including Pub.
+15-B) on mobile devices as an eBook at no charge.
+Or, you can go to IRS.gov/orderforms to place an order and have forms mailed to you within 10 business days.

 Getting a transcript or copy of a return.

-- Go to IRS.gov and click on "Get Transcript of Your Tax Records" under "Tools." - Call the transcript toll-free line at 1-800-908-9946. - Mail Form 4506-T (transcript request) or Form 4506 (copy of return) to the IRS.
+You can get a copy of your tax transcript or a copy of your return by calling 1-800-829-4933 or by mailing Form 4506-T (transcript request) or Form 4506 (copy of return) to the IRS.

-Understanding identity theft issues.
+Resolving tax-related identity theft issues.

-- Go to www.irs.gov/uac/Identity-Protection for information and videos. - If you suspect you are a victim of tax-related identity theft, visit www.irs.gov/identifytheft to learn what steps you should take.
+- The IRS doesn't initiate contact with taxpayers by email or telephone to request personal or financial information.
+This includes any type of electronic communication, such as text messages and social media channels. - Go to IRS.gov/idprotection for information and videos. - If you suspect you're a victim of tax-related identity theft, visit IRS.gov/id to learn what steps you should take.

 Making a tax payment.
-The IRS uses the latest encryption technology so electronic payments are safe and secure.
-You can make electronic payments online, by phone, or from a mobile device.
+The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
+You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
-Go to www.irs.gov/payments to make a payment using any of the following options.
+Go to IRS.gov/payments to make a payment using any of the following options.

-- Debit or credit card (approved payment processors online or by phone). - Electronic Funds Withdrawal (available during e-file). - Electronic Federal Tax Payment System (best option for businesses; enrollment required). - Check or money order.
+- Debit or credit card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+Enrollment is required. - Check or money order: Mail your payment to the address listed on the notice or instructions.